Mikhail Bakhtin: Toward a Philosophy of the Act

 Toward a Philosophy of the Act was first published in the USSR in 1986 with the title K filosofii postupka.
-The manuscript, written between 1919–1921, was found in bad condition with pages missing and sections of text that were illegible.
+The manuscript, written between 1919 and 1921, was found in bad condition with pages missing and sections of text that were illegible.
 Consequently, this philosophical essay appears today as a fragment of an unfinished work.Toward a Philosophy of the Act comprises only an introduction, of which the first few pages are missing, and part one of the full text.
 However, Bakhtin's intentions for the work were not altogether lost: he provided an outline in the introduction, in which he stated that the essay was to contain four parts.
 The first part of the essay provides an analysis of performed acts or deeds that comprise "the world actually experienced", as opposed to "the merely thinkable world."
 For the three subsequent and unfinished parts of Toward a Philosophy of the Act, Bakhtin states the topics he intended to discuss: the second part would have dealt with aesthetic activity and the ethics of artistic creation; the third with the ethics of politics; and the fourth with religion.

 Toward a Philosophy of the Act reveals a Bakhtin in the process of developing his moral system by decentralizing the work of Kant, with a focus on ethics and aesthetics.
 It is here that Bakhtin lays out three claims regarding the acknowledgment of the uniqueness of one's participation in Being: